MattP2232/STAT4893-Capstone/README.md

 # About

-As a part of my Consultation and Communication for Statisticians course (STAT 4893W), we we're tasked with completing a Capstone project, which included statistical analysis and a written report.
+As a part of my Consultation and Communication for Statisticians course (STAT 4893W), we were tasked with completing a Capstone project, which included statistical analysis and a written report.
 Amongst the three options provided, I decided to conduct my analysis on a dataset comprised of 517 forest fire incidents in Portugal, which included various spatial, temporal, and meteorological variables.

 This repository includes my statistical analysis conducted in R Studio, the forest fire dataset, and my written report.